Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: Introduction.

 Incentive design problems are hierarchical decision-making problems that involve a leader and a collection of followers with possibly different goals.
 The leader moves first and announces a strategy that is imposed on the followers.
 Then, the followers act simultaneously, following which the leader implements her strategy.
 In this setup, the leader's strategy is such that she has access to the followers' actions (either individually or a function thereof), and as a result, the followers' costs become functions of their collective actions and the leader's announced strategy.
 Stochastic incentive design problems add an extra layer of richness in that each player can have access to private information, that other players (except the leader) may not be privy to.
 In addition, the costs of all players might depend on random states of nature that remain unknown to all players.
 Stochastic incentive design problems therefore involve hierarchical decentralized decision-making with dynamic information structures.

 The focus of study in all these games is the design of a leader's strategy that induces a desired behavior among the followers.
 In other words, the leader seeks to shape the collective (Nash) response of the followers toward her desired, possibly social, goal.
-As a specific example, consider the problem of designing taxation code.
-The government (leader) chooses a taxation policy; citizens file their tax returns, based on their private life situations and the announced policy; based on the returns, the government collects taxes, and spends the collected revenue on different services.
+As a specific example, consider the problem of designing the federal tax code.
+The government (leader) chooses a taxation policy.
+The citizens file their tax returns.
+The government collects taxes based on the announced taxation policy and the returns filed by the citizens.
 In this setup, one seeks a taxation policy that induces socially equitable tax payments from the citizens.
 Another example is a duopoly with government regulation.
 The government can act as the leader and design regulation strategies to induce competitive behavior among the duopolistic firms (the followers) towards a Pareto-optimal solution \cite{salman1981incentive}.
 See \cite{zheng1984stackelberg, ratliff2019perspective} for a variety of applications of incentive design problems.